alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 | Filters | Dimension: Event name<br>Condition: exactly matches (=)<br>Expression: view_search_results |

-## What terms are users searching for internally, from a specific page or site?
+## What terms are users searching for internally, site-wide or from a specific page?

 ### Potential insights